R. Clarke Cooper

-R. Clarke Cooper is an American diplomat and combat veteran who served as the 19th Assistant Secretary of State for Political-Military Affairs from 2019 to 2021.
+The Hon.
+René Clarke Cooper is an American diplomat and combat veteran who served as the 19th Assistant Secretary of State for Political-Military Affairs from 2019 to 2021.
 Cooper is currently a consultant and Distinguished Fellow with the Atlantic Council focusing on defense trade as well as the Middle East and Africa.
 He is also a Fellow of the Royal Society of Arts.

 Early life and career

 Cooper was born in New Mexico when his late father was assigned to the White Sands Missile Range.
 He was raised in North Florida where he attained the rank of Eagle Scout and served as student body president of Leon High School in Tallahassee, Florida.

-Immediately following his undergraduate years, Cooper joined the Washington, D.C. legislative staff of Florida Republican Congresswoman Ileana Ros-Lehtinen.
+After graduating from university, Cooper joined the Washington, D.C. legislative staff of Florida Republican Congresswoman Ileana Ros-Lehtinen.
 He then worked with her husband, former U.S. Attorney Dexter Lehtinen, as an agent for the Miccosukee Tribe.
 During these years, Cooper become involved in Republican Party politics and campaigns including serving as a national committeeman for the Young Republicans.

 Cooper served as a field coordinator for former Florida Governor Jeb Bush's successful 1998 gubernatorial campaign against Buddy MacKay, and was appointed deputy director of the State of Florida's Washington Office.
 There he advanced state interests before the United States Congress and federal agencies.
 Cooper served on the state's negotiating team for the Comprehensive Everglades Restoration Plan (CERP) alongside Governor Bush, Secretary of Environmental Protection David Struhs, and Everglades Czar, J. Allison DeFoor.

 Education

 He earned a bachelor's degree in history from Florida State University.
 There, he was senior class president, president of the Pi Kappa Phi fraternity, and rowed for the university men's team.

-Cooper later earned a master’s of business administration from the University of Oxford.
-A member of St. Hugh’s College, Cooper served as college chapel warden and rowed for the St. Hugh’s men’s team.
+Cooper earned a master of business administration from the University of Oxford.
+A member of St Hugh’s College, Oxford, Cooper served as college chapel warden and rowed for the St. Hugh’s men’s team.
 He also was elected to Apollo University Lodge, and became a life member of The Oxford Union Society.